evidence-dev/evidence/sites/docs/pages/deployment/firebase/index.md

     image: /img/deployment/deploy-firebase.png
 ---

 [Firebase Hosting](https://firebase.google.com/products/hosting) is a GCP service that allows you to host static websites and single-page apps.
-This can be used to host Evidence apps.
+Firebase Hosting can be used to deploy Evidence from a Git repository.

 ## Prerequisites